tthorntone/AdNauseam-Wiki/About-the-required-permissions.md

 ### "Change your privacy-related settings"

-This is is necessary to be able to:
+This is necessary to be able to:

 - Disable _"Prefetch resources to load pages more quickly"_
     - This will ensure no TCP connection is opened at all for blocked requests.